amplejoe/PhaserGameJamTemplate/README.md

 The template really can be imported into any IDE, just make sure you have installed a TypeScript Compiler.
 How to:

 1. Install [node.js](https://nodejs.org/en/)
-2. Install TypeScript compiler from the console/terminal: npm install -g typescript
+2. Install TypeScript compiler from the console/terminal: `npm install -g typescript`
-3. The project can be compiled using 'compile_ts.cmd'/'compile_ts.sh'.
+3. The project can be compiled using `compile_ts.cmd` or `compile_ts.sh`.
-4. Import the project into your favourite IDE (and adjust .gitignore to ignore IDE created files)
+4. Import the project into your favourite IDE (and adjust `.gitignore` to ignore IDE created files)